Steele Johnson: Other work

 Johnson made his acting debut in a student film entitled "Blood And Water".

-Johnson appeared on ABC's To Tell the Truth game show hosted by Anthony Anderson on June 4, 2020 as himself.
+Johnson appeared as himself on ABC's To Tell the Truth game show hosted by Anthony Anderson on June 4, 2020.

 Personal life

 Johnson married Hilary Nussbaum in Colorado on June 23, 2017.
 He is a Christian.
-Johnson has stated that his Christian faith affected his perspective on his 2009 injury:
+Johnson has stated that his Christian faith affected his perspective on his 2009 head injury:

 "I wanted to be the kid that had the big injury and came back from it and made the Olympics and all that stuff.
 So it’s kind of embarrassing.
 But now I’ve kind of realized that God had his hand over all of it to help me come to the realization, like, that’s not why at all."“He gave me this ability to dive.
 Yes, I had that accident.
 I had that injury.
 It happens.
 But I still had the ability to dive, and I still had the passion for diving.
 So now it's gone from a selfish desire to be like some cool story to a selfless desire, like, God kept me alive and He is still giving me the ability to do what I do."